 OAB symptoms are caused by the bladder muscle squeezing to empty out urine inappropriately.
 This often happens without warning, and when you do not want it to.

 Your doctor or nurse will test your urine to rule out an infection, which is a common cause of OAB symptoms.
 You may have other tests to look for bladder stones and growths as well.
 OAB can also be caused by conditions affecting the nervous system.
 If you have had a previous operation for stress incontinence, you may also be more likely to have OAB.
 The amount and type of liquids that you drink may also contribute to your symptoms.
 For example, caffeinated drinks are thought to significantly worsen OAB symptoms.

 For many women, however, the exact cause of their OAB is never found.
 Despite this, there are many treatments which can help you to manage your symptoms.

-Some of the tests that you may be asked to have are:
+Some of the tests that you may have are:

 - Urinalysis – testing a sample of your urine to find out if there is an infection or any blood in the urine.

 - Residual urine – using an ultrasound machine (or sometimes inserting a small catheter) to check whether you are emptying your bladder properly.

 - Urodynamics – this test is able to examine the activity of the bladder muscle as it is filled with fluid.
 Urodynamics can tell your doctor whether your bladder muscle squeezes inappropriately as the bladder is filled (this is known as “detrusor overactivity”), as well as whether the bladder valve is leaky (“stress incontinence”) and whether the bladder empties properly.

 There are many different treatments available for OAB.
 There are also changes that you can make to your lifestyle which can significantly improve your symptoms.